h2oai/h2odocs.old/how_to_start_h2o.rst

        Mac Example: Click Finder -> Downloads -> Look under the date you downloaded the file PC Example: Click start -> your user name at the top -> downloads

-    3. Run the following command
-       Input the following command in your terminal window java -Xmx1g -jar h2o.jar -name mystats-cloud
+    3. Input the following command in your terminal window java -Xmx1g -jar h2o.jar -name mystats-cloud
        Note: The h2o.jar should look like this h2o-12.29.10-121812.jar